This is the final brief I will be allowed to file

 that is not the same as "reasonable" belief that I pose a threat.

-"Reasonable" people understand that reporters distort facts, due both to
+"Reasonable" people understand that reporters distort facts, due

 human error and human prejudice, (especially when accusations of sin are